amija004/FIU-RegistrationBot/README.md

 The script is intended to run until you get your classes or you get logged out.

+Before running the script, make sure that only the classes you want are in your shopping cart, and ideally only classes for the semester you are trying to enroll in.
+Tests were only conducted for classes in the Spring semester.

+**The script will attempt to enroll in all classes in the shopping cart**

 To test the script in an actual browser window, run:

 ```bash